 We knew the weather in Alaska might not be the warmest; however, we all know enough about weather to know that anything is possible.
-So we took that out of the equation completely.
+So we took planning around the weather out of the equation completely.
 It rained the first day we arrived on the ship, but it wasn’t a heavy rain.
 My family was so interested in the ship that it didn’t ruin our day at all.

 Different months you can see different wildlife

-Also, depending on when you go, you will see different wildlife.
+Also, depending on when you go, you will see different marine life and wildlife.
 We also took this factor out of our decision.
 We would be happy with whatever wildlife we would be able to see.

 But if it’s important to you to be able to see humpback whales, seals, or salmon, then you should research to see which is the best time to increase your chances of seeing them.
 However, like the weather, there is no guarantee you will, so it may not be worth it to plan your trip around it.